 Change takes courage.
 Wanting better results for yourself, your organization or your business is only an idea.
-Improving results requires more than effort.
+Improving results requires more than effort, it requires measuring the most relevant key performance indicators for your business.
 First you have to pinpoint what better results are.
 Then you have to identify how to improve your activities.
 Which requires improving your behavior.
 Fundamentally this requires you to improve your beliefs.
 Are you ready for this?

 Which Key Performance Indicators are Right for You?